B.C. to proceed with Site C hydroelectric dam

-Construction of British Columbia's most expensive public infrastructure project in the province's history, the Site C dam, will continue under the minority NDP government.
+Construction of the most expensive public infrastructure project in British Columbia's history, the Site C dam, will continue under the minority NDP government.

-Premier John Horgan, who earlier denounced the project as a "boondoggle" that will leave British Columbians owing billions for power that may not be needed, confirmed on Monday that the project, already $2-billion into construction, is past the point of no return.
+Premier John Horgan, who earlier denounced the project as a "boondoggle" that will leave British Columbians owing billions for power that may not be needed, confirmed on Monday that the dam, already $2-billion into construction, is past the point of no return.
+He argued poor decisions by the previous BC Liberal government forced his hand.

-"Megaproject mismanagement by the old government has left B.C. in a terrible situation," said Mr. Horgan in news release.
-"But we cannot punish British Columbians for those mistakes, and we can't change the past.
-We can only make the best decision for the future."
+"I know many of us wish that circumstances were different, but I and my colleagues have to accept the situation as we find it, not as we wish it would be," Mr. Horgan told reporters in Victoria.
+"Although Site C is not the project we would have favoured, and it's not the project we would have started, it must be completed to meet the objectives our government has set."

+Opinion: BC NDP's decision on Site C is mainly a matter of politics

 Opinion: The way forward for Indigenous land rights